* Issue 1 – February 2021 *

 The WCBR has been going for over five years now, the average lifespan of a rodent.
 I always intended the WCBR to have a long life, but I certainly did not expect it to be of assistance to independent comic book creators.
 We have done at least 103 reviews of indie comics in that five years (some of them have been miscategorised on the site, so the figure is probably a lot bigger).
 Quotations from WCBR reviews have appeared on the covers of indie comics, on websites promoting indie comics, and in Kickstarter project launch pages.

 Some mainstream creators have liked the reviews.
-Gail Simone tweeted early on that she liked our approach in her review of her title Clean Room.
+Gail Simone tweeted early on that she liked our approach in our review of her title Clean Room.
 Ann Nocenti recently thanked reviewer Roque Briones for his critique of The Seeds https://www.worldcomicbookreview.com/author/roque2/ KISS bass guitarist Gene Simmons liked our review of Dominatrix: Hellbent in Hells https://www.worldcomicbookreview.com/2017/10/30/dominatrix-hellbent-heels-1-3-review/ (possibly because he was its financial backer).
 He’s not Umberto Eco, but we take our kudos when we find them.

 (We have never had a quote from a WCBR critique appear in a mainstream superhero comic, probably because we only sometimes have anything kind to say about the powdered scrambled eggs dished up by mainstream superhero comics.
 Having said that, what Jim Lee did to raise money during the pandemic shutdown, auctioning original art and gifting the proceeds to comic shop owners, was a gracious act of charity by a senior executive of a mainstream publisher: we should forgive them for their flaws, perhaps.)